yuninxia/HPCToolkit/doc/src/users/mpi.md

 ## Building and Installing HPCToolkit

-No, HPCToolkit is designed to work with multiple MPI implementations at the same time.
+A single installation of HPCToolkit is designed to work with multiple MPI implementations.
-That is, you don't need to provide an `mpi.h` include path, and you don't need to compile multiple versions of HPCToolkit, one for each MPI implementation.
+That is, you don't need to provide an `mpi.h` include path when building HPCToolkit, and you don't need to compile multiple versions of HPCToolkit, one for each MPI implementation.

-The technically-minded reader will note that each MPI implementation uses a different value for `MPI_COMM_WORLD` and may wonder how this is possible.
+A technically-minded reader will note that each MPI implementation uses a different value for `MPI_COMM_WORLD` and may wonder how this is possible.
-`hpcrun` (actually `libmonitor`) waits for the application to call `MPI_Comm_rank()` and uses the same communicator value that the application uses.
+`hpcrun` waits for the application to call `MPI_Comm_rank()` and uses the same communicator value that the application uses.
 This is why we need the application to call `MPI_Comm_rank()` with communicator `MPI_COMM_WORLD`.